frontBOI/mondial-relay/README.md

 # ✨ Features

 This package exports various utilities to help you develop an application that communicates with Mondial Relay.
 The features are separated in two modules: `client` (React component) and `server` (SOAP concerned functions for API v1, REST for API v2).
+This way, the server imports won't mess with the client code (which can lead to problems in a React application for example).

 ## Client